Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Objects reconstruction

-Custom jet energy scale (JES) correction was applied to large-$R$ jets at the detector level, resulting in an up-scaling correction of 5--15\% depending on $\eta$ and \pt{}.
-Additional custom JES was applied also to the default \Delphes{} JES for small-$R$ jets, resulting in additional correction of 5\% in central rapidities and 4\% at low \pt{}.
+Custom jet energy scale (JES) correction was applied to large-$R$ jets at the detector level, resulting in an up-scaling correction of 5--15\% depending on $\eta$ and \pt{}\footnote{Pseudorapidity $\eta$ is defined using the angle $\theta$ measured from the $z$ axis (coinciding with one of the proton beams) as $\eta \equiv -\ln\tan\frac{\theta}{2}$; the transverse momentum $\pt \equiv \sqrt{p_x^2 + p_y^2}$.}.
+Additional custom JES was also applied to the default \Delphes{} JES for small-$R$ jets, resulting in an additional correction of 5\% in central rapidities and of 4\% at low \pt{}.
 JES closure tests in terms of the ratio of the particle and angularly matched detector-level jet result in agreement within~2\%.
+See \ref{app:JES} for details.